FOOT AND ANKLE PAIN

 - Posture problems

 - Tears or stretching of ligaments

-Plantar Fasciitis is a prominent and very aggravating type of foot pain that the Doctor Alex Landfield in Lexington, KY can help you with.
+Plantar Fasciitis is a prominent and very aggravating type of foot pain that our office in Lexington, KY can help you with.
 Because this is a rupture of a ligament that is essential to walking, the sufferer can be literally hobbled – almost unable to walk.